-Run Telnet client program included in Windows with the specified Telnet target.
+Run Telnet client program includes in Windows with the specified Telnet target.

-Figure 3-1-7 Run telnet client program included in Windows
+Figure 3-7 Run telnet client program included in Windows

-Step 3: Login to the Chassis Switch.
+Step 3: Login to the switch.

 Login to the Telnet configuration interface.
-Valid login name and password are required, otherwise the Chassis Switch will reject Telnet access.
-This is a method to protect the Chassis Switch from unauthorized access.
-As a result, when Telnet is enabled for configuring and managing the Chassis Switch, username and password for authorized Telnet users must be configured with the following command:
+Valid login name and password are required, otherwise the switch will reject Telnet access.
+This is a method to protect the switch from unauthorized access.
+As a result, when Telnet is enabled for configuring and managing the switch, username and password for authorized Telnet users must be configured with the following command:

-'''

 username <username> privilege <privilege> [password (0|7) <password>].

-'''

 To open the local authentication style with the following command: authentication line vty login local.
 Privilege option must exist and just is 15.
-Assume an authorized user in the Chassis Switch has a username of "test", and password of "test", the configuration procedure should like the following:
+Assume an authorized user in the switch has a username of "test", and password of "test", the configuration procedure should like the following:

-'''

-XGS3-42000R>enable

-XGS3-42000R#config

-XGS3-42000R(config)#username test privilege 15 password 0 test

-XGS3-42000R(config)#authentication line vty login local
+Switch>enable Switch#config Switch(config)#username test privilege 15 password 0 test Switch(config)#authentication line vty login local

-'''

-Enter valid login name and password in the Telnet configuration interface, Telnet user will be able to enter the switch's CLI configuration interface.
-The commands used in the Telnet CLI interface after login is the same as that in the Console interface.
+Enter valid login name and password in the Telnet configuration interface.
+Telnet user will be able to enter the switch's CLI configuration interface.
+The command used in the Telnet CLI interface after login is the same as that in the Console interface.

-Figure 3-1-8 Telnet Configuration Interface
+Figure 3-8 Telnet Configuration Interface